 Kids do better when they have power; it’s one of their emotional needs.
 And this is a great time to give it to them.
 After all, children are proving to be kind of like superheroes in this; their bodies seem to have an extraordinary ability to fight off the coronavirus in ways that many other bodies cannot.
 But with great power comes great responsibility, right?
 Kids can help their neighbors and loved ones stay safe and healthy if they frequently wash their hands with soap and water for 20 seconds, or as long as it takes to sing “Happy Birthday” twice.
 Remind them to wipe down their devices often, as well, and to cough or sneeze into their elbows or a tissue.
 You might tell them that hand-washing is like kryptonite to the coronavirus, and hand-sanitizer is a perfectly good stand-in when they can’t find soap and water.

 - Let them know what to expect.

 The rough part here is we don’t know exactly what to expect in the weeks and months ahead.
 But we do know some things.
 We know, for instance, we’re going to be seeing a lot less of the people in our lives.
 We know that we’re going to have to find creative ways to pass the time at home.
 We know that we aren’t going to have access to all the foods we like, and that we’ll have to work harder to keep ourselves, and our homes, clean.
-And we know that Covid-19 can resemble a typical cold.
-While there is a potential to get very sick and even die, many people — especially children — have reported only mild symptoms — fever, runny nose and cough.
+While we are learning more about new symptoms and effects on the body, many people — especially children — have reported only mild symptoms — fever, runny nose and cough.